 Television is basking in a protracted golden age.
 With the burgeoning landscape of innovative television productions, as well as reliable network stalwarts, becoming a TV actor can be both creatively fulfilling and financially lucrative.
-Whether you’re totally green or an experienced theater performer, breaking into the world of television is an endeavor replete with pitfalls, roadblocks, and misconceptions.
-Fortunately, Backstage is here to help you navigate that treacherous road.
-To learn how to become a TV actor, read on, intrepid thespian!
+Whether you’re totally green or an experienced theater actor, breaking into the world of television is an endeavor replete with pitfalls, roadblocks, and misconceptions.
+Here’s everything you need to know to break into the world of television.

-- What are the differences between film, television, and theater acting?
+- What’s the difference between stage and screen acting?

 - What can I expect in an audition for a TV series?